International Virtual Ophthalmic Research Center (IVORC), Texas, USA

 Abstract

-Background: Parkinson's disease (PD) is the second most common neurodegenerative disorder in the world.
-We aimed to review both disease and drug-related ocular manifestation of PD.
+Background: Parkinson's disease (PD) is the second most common neurodegenerative disorder.
+We aimed to review both the disease and the drug-related ocular manifestations of PD.

-Methods: In this paper we reviewed and summarized papers concerning ocular manifestations of PD.
-This was a literature search on ocular manifestations and drug-related complications of PD.
-Also, use of current noninvasive imaging techniques such as optical coherence tomography (OCT) for the early diagnosis and monitoring PD were discussed.
+Methods: In this manuscript, we have reviewed and summarized existing literature on the ocular manifestations and drug-related complications of PD.
+We have also discussed the use of current noninvasive imaging techniques, such as optical coherence tomography (OCT), for the early diagnosis and monitoring of PD.

-Results: Impaired color vision, reduced stereopsis, reduced contrast sensitivity, pupillary abnormalities, eye movements disorders, convergence insufficiency, dry eye syndrome, glaucoma, several visual dysfunctions, retinal abnormalities, and drug-related side effects, were among the listed ocular manifestations of PD.
-There is a large gap regarding the type of glaucoma involved, whether it is open-angle or other types.
+Results: Impaired color vision, reduced stereopsis, reduced contrast sensitivity, pupillary abnormalities, eye movement disorders, convergence insufficiency, dry eye syndrome, glaucoma, visual dysfunctions, retinal abnormalities, and drug-related side effects were among the listed ocular manifestations of PD.
+There is a large knowledge gap regarding the type of glaucoma affecting PD patients-whether it is open-angle or other types.
 Further case studies and long-term follow-ups during PD progression are necessary to fill this gap.
-The problem could be patient compliance with the follow-up visits to do more visual field tests and OCT during PD progression, when dementia and cognitive impairment occur.
+Patient compliance with follow-up visits for more visual field tests and OCT during PD progression may become problematic when dementia and cognitive impairment occur.

-Conclusions: There is a general need to perform further tests and more visual examinations to rule out these ocular manifestations by clinicians.
-Also, more clinical trials are needed to further evaluate different types of OCT as biomarkers in PD progression.
-This would aid in early diagnosis and delaying the progression of disease if treated promptly.
+Conclusions: There is a general need for clinicians to perform further tests and more visual examinations to rule out ocular manifestations.
+Furthermore, additional clinical trials are needed to further evaluate the use of different types of OCT findings as biomarkers of PD progression.
+This would aid in early diagnosis and in delaying disease progression, if treated promptly.

 Keywords: